Canadian official Chrystia Freeland calls Trump tariffs insulting

 Freeland said that the US actions are "illegal under international trade laws."

+On Sunday, Trump's director of the National Economic Council, Larry Kudlow, told Fox News's Chris Wallace that Trudeau is "overreacting."

+"These tariffs may go on for a while or they may not...But to say that this is an attack on Canada is not right," Kudlow said.
+"The point is, we have to protect ourselves."

-Her comments come just after finance ministers from seven of the world's largest economies gathered in Canada over the weekend for what's known as the G7 summit.
+The comments come just after finance ministers from seven of the world's largest economies gathered in Canada over the weekend for what's known as the G7 summit.

 The summit is typically seen as a platform to laud the global economy, but trade tensions weighed heavily on the event.
 The United States faced a rebuke from some of its closest allies over Trump's trade policies.